HOPE-Model-Project/HOPE/README.md

 **(6)** If there is no error in the above processes, the **HOPE** model has been successfully installed!
 Then, press `Backspace` button to return to the Juila prompt.
 To run an example case (e.g., default Maryland 2035 case in `PCM` mode), type `using HOPE`, and type `HOPE.run_hope("HOPE/ModelCases/MD_Excel_case/")`, you will see the **HOPE** is running:
 ![image](https://github.com/swang22/HOPE/assets/125523842/33fa4fbc-6109-45ce-ac41-f41a29885525)
 The results will be saved in `yourpath/home/HOPE/ModelCases/MD_Excel_case/output`.
+An example of a successful run in Julia prompt can be seen below.
 ![image](https://github.com/swang22/HOPE/assets/125523842/af68d3a7-4fe7-4d9c-97f5-6d8898e2c522)

 **(7)**  For your future new runs, you can skip steps 4 and 5, and just follow steps 1,2,3,6.